demonixis/Unity-UniversalVR/README.md

 - [Mythgreen VR](https://demonixis.itch.io/mythgreen-vr)
 - [The Lost Maze](https://demonixis.itch.io/the-lost-maze)

-## Licence
+## License
-MIT Licence - take a look at the LICENSE file for more informations.
+MIT License - take a look at the LICENSE file for more informations.